eeue56/talks/elm_build_tools/README.md

 --

 ### Key take aways
-- It's easy to solve elm-package slowness through caching
+- It's easy to solve elm-package slowness through caching locally
+  - But make sure you cache the right things
 - Avoid writing your own build tools
 - Post-processing compiled Elm allows you to have JS capabilities